Last Updated on January 15, 2026

 Emergency Preparedness

 OSHA regulations, specifically 29 CFR § 1926, require written emergency action plans (EAPs) for certain hazardous work environments, including construction.
-Your contractor must:
+Your contractor must develop written emergency procedures and establish evacuation routes and assembly points (1926.35), and maintain first-aid supplies and trained personnel (1926.50).

 OSHA Compliance and Documentation